India and Sri Lanka Relations

 The 1970s: Rising Tensions

 The 1970s witnessed increasing tensions between India and Sri Lanka, primarily due to the escalating ethnic conflict in Sri Lanka.
-The Sri Lankan government's policies towards the Tamil population, including language and education policies, led to widespread unrest.
+The Sri Lankan government's policies towards the Tamil population, including language and education policies, led to its global condemnation, and widespread unrest.
 India, with its own Tamil population, was deeply concerned about the situation.

 1980s: The Tamil Issue and the Indo-Sri Lanka Accord